 Have you ever done a devil press before?
 If so, you know just how painful it can be.
-Let's face it, the devil press can conquer us just as much as we can learn to conquer it.
-So, don't let the title deceive you!
+The devil press can conquer us as much as we can learn to conquer it.
+Don't let the title deceive you!

 This also happens to be the reason why it's so effective.
 The devil press will work your whole body and can be a great addition to any workout!